RaptorBT

 Getting Started

-RaptorBT is a high-performance backtesting engine written in Rust with Python bindings via PyO3.
-It serves as a drop-in replacement for VectorBT, delivering HFT-grade compute efficiency with full metric parity.
+RaptorBT is a high-performance backtesting engine written in Rust with Python bindings via PyO3, delivering HFT-grade compute efficiency with 30+ performance metrics.

 • 100% deterministic results with no JIT compilation variance

-• 5 strategy types: single, basket, pairs, options, and multi-strategy
+• 6 strategy types: single, basket, pairs, options, spreads, and multi-strategy

-• 10 technical indicators: SMA, EMA, RSI, MACD, Stochastic, ATR, Bollinger Bands, ADX, VWAP, Supertrend
+• 12 technical indicators: SMA, EMA, RSI, MACD, Stochastic, ATR, Bollinger Bands, ADX, VWAP, Supertrend, Rolling Min, Rolling Max

 pip install raptorbt